 Systems we have built integration layers for include SAP Business One, Microsoft Dynamics 365, Salesforce, Tally, proprietary Java EE applications, and legacy .NET systems — all without replacing the underlying system before the business is ready.

-Understanding the structural difference between a big-bang rewrite, a lift-and-shift, and a progressive strangler-fig migration.
+The structural differences between a big-bang rewrite, a lift-and-shift, and a progressive strangler-fig migration — and why most enterprise modernisation engagements suit the strangler-fig approach.

 | Big-Bang Rewrite | Lift-and-Shift | Strangler-Fig Migration ITMTB approach | |